Frequently Asked Questions

 Everything we do at Shine underpins our aim at preparing a child for their transition into school.
 An important part of this preparation is to encourage parents to send their child to the Centre for 5 days - as soon as possible.
 Part of the rationale is the structure of the day, the intentionality of the Teachers to scaffold children individually, the prepared environment which continually offers children a variety of play and learning opportunities, which happen naturally because the children are in the environment.
 Also we know that children, who attend the Centre consistently from 3 years old, are very well prepared for their transition into school.

-Once your child starts transitioning into the Centre, you will receive an invitation from our office to connect to Educa.
-You will need to create a password and this will be required each time you log in to Educa.
+Once your child starts transitioning into the Centre, you will receive an invitation from our office to connect to Educa or Kidreport.
+You will need to create a password and this will be required each time you log in to Educa or Kidreport.

 Q21: What is your staff to child ratio?